-Thirty healthy male Wistar rats weighing between 150 and 180 grams were sourced from Biogen Bangalore.
-These rats were accommodated in the Central Animal House at RMMC (Rajah Muthiah Medical College), Annamalai University.
-Before commencing the experiment, we ensured adherence to guidelines by obtaining approval from the Institutional Animal Ethics Committee for the Supervision and Administration of Experimental Animals (IAEC proposal No. AU-IAEC/1258/11/19).
-The rats were housed in specialized cages under a constant 12-hour light/12-hour dark cycle, with air conditioning maintaining a controlled temperature of 20-22°C and humidity at 60%.
+Thirty healthy male Wistar rats, weighing between 150 and 180 grams, were procured from Biogen Bangalore and housed in the Central Animal House at RMMC (Rajah Muthiah Medical College), Annamalai University.
+Prior to the experiment, ethical approval was obtained from the Institutional Animal Ethics Committee (IAEC) for the Supervision and Administration of Experimental Animals (IAEC proposal No. AU-IAEC/1258/11/19).
+The rats were kept in specialized cages under a controlled 12-hour light/dark cycle, with air conditioning maintaining a temperature of 20-22°C and humidity at 60%.
 They were provided with standard rat pellet chow and had unrestricted access to tap water.